 But you were worth the wait and then some! 😍

 This bacon jam has such a deep, smoky flavor, a nice hint of sweetness (hence the jam) that’s balanced by the acids.
 And my version gets some serious background flavor from the bourbon, Dijon mustard and Worcestershire sauce.
 Seriously delicious friends! 🙌

-A few notes for you on this bourbon bacon jam:
+Notes on making bourbon bacon jam: